Your Guide to an Anti-Inflammatory Diet for Rheumatoid Arthritis

-- Olive oil: olive oil is a key part of a healthy diet.
-Not only does it improve heart health, it has also been shown to be great for RA patients managing their symptoms.
+Olive oil is a key part of a healthy diet.
+Not only does it improve heart health, but it has also been shown to be great for RA patients managing their symptoms.
 Olive oil contains oleocanthal, which can reduce inflammation by inhibiting COX enzymes, much in the same way that NSAIDs work.
 In lab studies, oleocanthal has been shown to slow joint damage and RA progression.

-- Beans: beans and other legumes contain high levels of antioxidants, which can lower your risk of inflammation.
+Beans and other legumes contain high levels of antioxidants, which can lower your risk of inflammation.
 This group of food also includes soybeans, which means that foods like tofu and edamame can help to fight the inflammation associated with RA.

-- Green Tea: there has been lots of buzz about the benefits of green tea for overall health.
+There has been lots of buzz about the benefits of green tea for overall health.
 One of the reasons why green tea is so healthy is that it contains polyphenols, which have both antioxidant and anti-inflammatory benefits.
 Green tea has been found to help RA patients with their symptom management.

-Foods to Avoid with RA
+Foods to Avoid With RA

 Heavy alcohol use can also lead to inflammation, while also posing a risk when combined with certain RA drugs, such as acetaminophen and methotrexate.